 Don't underfill your freezer

-The first piece of advice is not going to be an issue for most people at the moment – don’t leave your freezer too empty.
+The next piece of advice is not going to be an issue for most people at this time of year – don’t leave your freezer too empty.
 It should be at least 70% full in order to run efficiently.
 The cold temperature in a freezer is largely maintained by the stored food and the walls, not the air inside.
 Cold goods keep each other cool and help to bring newly added items down to the correct temperature.

-If you are building up your freezer contents or emptying it rapidly, fill milk jugs or large water bottles with cold water to take the place of food.
+If you're building up your freezer contents or emptying it rapidly, fill milk jugs or large water bottles with cold water to take the place of food.
 This will help to keep your freezer running well.

-BUT be wary of overpacking your freezer.
+Be wary of overpacking your freezer.
 Air should be able to circulate within the compartment.
-Cramming in too much food can compromise its ability to keep everything frozen.
+Cramming in too much food can compromise its ability to keep everything frozen and can lead to inedible food.
+Ideally, you shouldn't fill your freezer beyond 85% of its capacity.

 Freeing up space in your freezer

-If you need to free up space, transfer items from cardboard and Tupperware packaging into Ziploc freezer bags.
+If your freezer is overfull and you need to free up space for air to circulate, transfer items from cardboard and Tupperware packaging into Ziploc freezer bags.
 Do the same with half-empty boxes and you should gain a chunk of space immediately.

 Each time, smooth the bag over the food to remove air pockets and allow for the most efficient storage.
 Make sure to cut out the thawing and cooking instructions from boxes and store the information with the correct bag.